slackapi/python-rtmbot/README.md

 Some differences to webhooks:

-1. Doesn't a webserver to receive messages
+1. Doesn't require a webserver to receive messages
 2. Logs in as a slack user (or bot)
 3. Bot users must be invited to a channel